5 Fractal Geometry

 paper, How Long Is the Coast of Britain?
 Statistical Self-Similarity and Fractional Dimension.
 His essential

-point was that the question has no simple answer:
+point was that this question has no simple answer:

 34